Skip to main content

 Aflibercept

-Both ranibizumab and aflibercept account for 11% of Medicare Part B spend.3
+Ranibizumab and aflibercept accounted for 11% of Medicare Part B spend before the entry of biosimilars.4

 *Expenditure cites Medicare Part B only.
 It does not include spend by other government and commercial payers, such as spend for Medicare Advantage members.